 More than that, he seemed not to notice his wife’s public timidity.
 His view was that she could hold her own and gave as well, if not better, than she got when they clashed.
 When she argued with him via email, she was forceful, angry, and articulate.
 She did the same aloud when they were alone.
 He held that perception of her to the degree that the behavior others saw seemed not to register with him.
 He saw a brawling, selfish witch.
 Others saw a frightened woman drowning in her own lack of confidence and esteem.

-When the subject of controlling relationships came up, he was quick to tell how controlling his wife was.
+When the subject of controlling spouses came up, he was quick to tell how controlling his wife was.
 Not unusual: Often the person who is the most controlling is the one who feels the most controlled.

 When he finally understood that the bulk of their problem was his behavior as a controlling husband, he reacted first with anger, then regret, and finally genuine change.
 Their relationship changed in a matter of three days and the change is still in effect nearly three years later.

 What Is Control?